alotofdavid/beem/docs/commands.md

 Knowledge bot command examples
 ------------------------------

-A quick guide to the types of knowledge commands beem recognizes.
+A quick guide to the types of knowledge bot commands that beem recognizes.
+This is not an exhaustive list, just a series of quick examples with pointers to where you can read for more information.

 ### LearnDB lookup